ThePhilomathsApprentice/FunWithDataStructures/Readme.md

-# Repo for hosting samples related to Data Structures and Algorithms.
+# Repo for capturing concepts related to Data Structures and Algorithms.

+## Can be used to revise.